VOLT

 Overview

-@voltstack/daemon-cluster-client is the TypeScript client that cluster daemons use to communicate with the VOLT server over WebSocket (socket.io).
-It handles enrollment, heartbeat, bidirectional command dispatch, and real-time messaging.
+@voltstack/daemon-cluster-client lets cluster daemons communicate with the VOLT server over WebSocket (socket.io): enrollment, heartbeat, bidirectional command dispatch, and real-time messaging.

 Installation